DexterDysthe96/OLS-and-the-Delta-Method/README.md

-This project uses the statsmodels library to run OLS.
+This project uses the statsmodels library to run a vanilla OLS.